-In the wake of the notice published by the General Counsel of the Judiciary informing of the Supreme Court's decision to rule in favour of the appeals presented by ENCE and thereby uphold the validity of the extension of the Pontevedra biomill's concession term to 2073, the Group re-estimated that liability, recognising it at €24,598 thousand at 31 December 2022.
+In the wake of the Supreme Court rulings upholding the legality of the extension of the Pontevedra biomill's concession until 2073, that liability was re-estimated at €24,598 thousand at 31 December 2022.

-That obligation was estimated assuming a present day cost of €43 million, annual growth in costs of around 2%-3% and a discount rate of around 7.7%.
+That obligation was estimated assuming a present cost of €43 million, annual growth in costs of around 2%-3% and a discount rate of around 7.7%.